 Individuals should be tested for MSI in the following situations:

-- No evidence of MSI rules out Lynch syndrome
+- Low MSI/stable microsatellite and normal IHC: rules out Lynch syndrome

 - Subtotal colectomy with ileorectal anastomosis